 JoJo's Bizarre Adventure - A piece of the Impossibly Cool Clothes is now available thanks to a Japanese clothing company; Yoshikage Kira's swank tie with the horned skulls.
 It's reportedly expensive, so one would be advised against using it for cosplay.

 Mobile Suit Gundam - A 1/1 scale model of the RX-78-2 Gundam which can move its head around was created to celebrate the series's 30th anniversary.
 There is also an actual institution that is researching a real-live Psycommu.
 It even has "New Type" in its name.
+"Gundam" is also a fairly popular secret Code Name for in-development military projects.

 Model Suit Gunpla Builders Beginning G was a 3-episode OVA that featured Gunpla battles that was released from August 15, 2010 to December 19, 2010.
 In June 2013, 3 Years after the OVAs, this became real (Albeit in Video Game form) in the form of Gundam Breaker for the Playstation 3 and Playstation Vita, which allows players to customize their Gunpla and battle other Gunpla (Just not one-on-one or three-on-three like the OVA did).